Top Ten Animals You Would Like to Rate Most

 26. Kangaroo

 The kangaroo is a marsupial from the family Macropodidae.
-In common usage, the term refers to the largest species within this family, especially those of the genus Macropus: the red kangaroo, antilopine kangaroo, eastern grey kangaroo, and western grey kangaroo.
+In common usage, the term refers to the largest species within this family, including the red kangaroo, antilopine kangaroo, eastern grey kangaroo, and western grey kangaroo.

 27. Lion